Floodgates Publishing

 Jesus taught John.
 John taught Polycarp.
 Polycarp taught Irenaeus.
 Each successor documented their relationship to their predecessor.
 Polycarp died for his faith.
 Irenaeus was known for his rigorous defense of orthodoxy by tracing named transmission from the apostles forward.
 Neither misunderstood how to be saved.

-XII.Apostolic Harmony
+XI.Apostolic Harmony

 Ch.
 7 & 17